 According to European Bioplastics, bioplastics are biobased, biodegradable, or both.

-Biodegradability is an inherent property of certain polymers that can be suitable for specific applications, e.g. biowaste bags.
-Biodegradation is a chemical process in which materials, with the help of microorganisms, are metabolised to water, carbon dioxide, and biomass.
-When materials biodegrade under conditions and within a timeframe defined by the European standards for industrial composting EN 13432, they can be certified and labelled as industrially compostable.
+Biodegradability is an inherent property of certain polymers that may be suitable for certain applications, e.g. biowaste bags.
+Biodegradation is a chemical process in which materials are broken down by microorganisms into water, carbon dioxide, and biomass.
+If materials biodegrade under the conditions and within the timeframe defined by the European standards for industrial composting EN 13432, they can be certified and labelled as industrially compostable.
+Biodegradable claims should not be used lightly and should always refer to the conditions in which the items are biodegradable.

 Related links: